 At DS Smith, we believe in approaching society’s challenges with a big-picture perspective, not just tackling individual parts.
 So how can packaging design and production, e-commerce, and recycling come together to make Black Friday greener?

 High volume purchasing might spike during the shopping weekend, but annual volumes of regular e-commerce purchases are also on the rise.
 Reworking our national recycling infrastructure, such as to allow delivery logistics to return used packaging once it’s been delivered to the consumer’s door, could help to capture more material for recycling.

-90% of electronics sold off the shelves are brand new, but at least half of all UK households own at least one unused product.6 Services like eBay and Shpock could therefore take advantage of Black Friday and Cyber Monday by highlighting their platforms as an easy and convenient way for consumers to sell on any old, unwanted items, allowing the products to be re-used.
+90% of electronics sold off the shelves are brand new4, but at least half of all UK households own at least one unused product.
+Services like eBay and Shpock could, therefore, take advantage of Black Friday and Cyber Monday by highlighting their platforms as an easy and convenient way for consumers to sell on any old, unwanted items, allowing the products to be re-used.

 To help consumers recycle, consistent nationwide systems to collect and transport materials separately will increase the quality of material collected, which in turn will help to ensure that materials collected for recycling are actually recycled.

 It is only by examining society’s challenges in the whole that we can find ways to ensure that consumers’ desire for a good deal can have less of an impact on the environment.
 E-commerce brings new challenges in terms of the movement of products and packaging out of the retail supply cycle into residential recycling collections, but by ensuring that products and packaging are designed to be reusable or recyclable, we can take another step toward a resource-efficient consumer society.